flusterql/opushon/README.md

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [[RFC2119](https://www.ietf.org/rfc/rfc2119.txt)].

-## The Options Structure JSON Object
+## How to serve Opushon documents

-The canonical model for problem details is a JSON [[RFC7159](http://tools.ietf.org/html/rfc7159)] object.
+Opushon has a media type for both the JSON and YAML variants, whos names are "application/opushon+json" and "application/opushon+yaml" respectively.

-When serialised as a JSON document, that format SHOULD be identified with the "application/json" media type.
+When serving Opushon over HTTP, the Content-Type of the response SHOULD contain the relevant media type name.

 ## Structure of the document